crashoverride777/swifty-receipt-validator/README.md

 receiptValidator.validate(.subscription, sharedSecret: "enter your secret or set to nil") { result in
     switch result {
     case .success(let response):
         print("Receipt validation was successfull with receipt response \(response)")
         // Unlock subscription features and/or do additional checks first case .failure(let error, let code):
         switch error {
         case .noValidSubscription:
-            // no active subscription, update your cache/app etc
+            // no active subscription found, update your cache/app etc
         default:
             break // do nothing e.g internet error or other errors }